 Do visual feedback tools work on mobile devices?

-Which tools don't require client logins?
+Which tools do not require client logins?

 How much should I budget for visual feedback tools?

-Can these tools integrate with Figma or design tools?
+Can these tools integrate with Figma?

 Which tool is best for responsive web design testing?